salyadav/gundoosmean-client/README.md

 ### Todo (off-issues)
 1. Code, security, performance -
     a. add assets to netlify CDN to improve access time.

-For all open issues(bugs/enhancement in roadmap), goto to the open issues page.
+For all open issues(bugs/enhancement in roadmap), goto to the open [issues](https://github.com/salyadav/gundoosmean-client/issues) page.

 FYI to remember-

 LocalStorage data-
-gundooz-username
+    i. username: gundooz-username
-gundooz-highscore
+    ii. highscore: gundooz-highscore (default 0)
-gundooz-existingusers
+    iii. list of all users created on the browser: gundooz-existingusers

 ## Thank you for the assets:

-For loading gif-
+For loading gif:
 https://icons8.com/preloaders/en/circular#

-For the cute fishes and penguins-
+For the cute fishes and penguins:
 Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>
 Image by <a href="https://pixabay.com/users/OpenClipart-Vectors-30363/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1300186">OpenClipart-Vectors</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1300186">Pixabay</a>